mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Double jump may be failing at higher frame rates.
 Need to test more.
       * Defined win conditions
     * Begin working on loss handling
+    * Add handleLose function with message rendering in middle of screen.
+The music also pauses so that no other functionality takes place.

 * 2024-04-26 - 3.8 hours total
   * 11:15am PST - 3:03pm PST